StoneX Group Inc.: Acquisitions 2010 - 2025

+Metals and futures outside the US, 2011-2020

 StoneX first started working with London Metal Exchange (LME) in 2011, when it purchased MF Global Holding's metals unit.
 In August 2018, StoneX started developing an electronic trading platform for its LME clients, which would be similar to one created for INTL's precious metals clients called PMXecute.
 There is also PMXecute+, which connects consumers and suppliers of physical gold.
-In December 2018, StoneX announced that it would be acquiring GMP's US-based fixed income trading business which was formerly known as Miller Tabak Roberts Securities, LLC.
+In December 2018, StoneX announced that it would be acquiring GMP's US-based fixed-income trading business, formerly known as Miller Tabak Roberts Securities, LLC.

-In 2019 StoneX Group Inc. acquired the futures and options brokerage and clearing business of UOB Bullion and Futures limited in Singapore.
-In April, 2019, StoneX launched a prime brokerage division.
+In 2019 StoneX Group Inc. acquired the futures and options brokerage and clearing business of UOB Bullion and Futures Limited in Singapore.
+In April 2019, StoneX launched a prime brokerage division.
 The new division offers clearing services for hedge funds, mutual funds, and family offices.
-In February 2020, StoneX announced the acquisition of U.S.-based brokerage GAIN Capital Holdings Inc., primarily known as the operator of retail brands FOREX.com globally and City Index in the UK.
-The all-cash deal, approved by boards of both companies, was worth about $236 million in equity value.
+In February 2020, StoneX announced the acquisition of U.S.-based brokerage GAIN Capital Holdings Inc., primarily known as the operator of retail brands Forex.com globally and City Index in the UK.
+The all-cash deal, approved by the boards of both companies, was worth about $236 million in equity value.